floragunncom/search-guard-docs/_content/_docs_signals/security_overview.md

 The [Signals configuration index](security_indices.md) may store sensitive data and is only accessible by using the Signals API.
 Direct access is not possible.

 Information about the previous execution of watches is written to the `.signals_log_*` index.
-You should use Search Guard configuration to configure index access rights that match your organisation's requirements.
+You should use Search Guard configuration to configure index access rights that match your organization's requirements.

 ## API Access